 - Bachelor's degree from an accredited college or university

-- Meet the admission requirements and complete the admission processes required for both the School of Social Welfare’s M.S.W. program and the School of Law’s J.D. program
+- Meet the admission requirements and complete the admission processes required for both the School of Social Welfare’s Regular M.S.W. program and the School of Law’s J.D. program

 - Be admitted by both the School of Social Welfare and the School of Law no later than the end of the first year of study in either program